georgenturner/viability-report/README.md

 However over the same period we have seen a serious decline in the amount of affordable housing delivered.
 In London there were 8,773 affordable homes delivered in 2011/12, 7,771 in 2012/13 and 6,604 in 2013/14, and that is in the most profitable housing market in the country.[^]

-So what is the problem?
+##So what is the problem?

-For some time there has been a concern that the viability assessments developers present to councils have systematically underestimated profits.
-This means that planning authorities drop planning obligations when in reality they could have been delivered.
-The result of this is that developers get to increase their profits at the expense of important social needs such as affordable housing, open spaces and our historic environment.
+For some time there has been a concern that viability assessments presented to councils to make the case that planning restrictions should be dropped on a particular site have systematically underestimated profits.
+As a result planning authorities drop planning obligations when in reality they could have been delivered.

+With fewer obligations, developers get to increase their profits at the expense of important social needs such as affordable housing, open spaces and our historic environment.

 This concern was articulated in a detailed [article](https://www.theguardian.com/cities/2015/jun/25/london-developers-viability-planning-affordable-social-housing-regeneration-oliver-wainwright) on the subject by Oliver Wainwright, the Guardian's architecture critic.